 Michigan is part of the Nurse Licensure Compact, or NLC, which means that it offers a streamlined process for transferring LPN licenses from other NLC states.

-LPN licenses in MI expire every two years, and it is crucial to be proactive about renewal when it comes up.
+LPN licenses in Michigan expire every two years, and it is crucial to be proactive about renewal when it comes up.
 To renew your LPN license, you must show proof of having completed 25 hours of board-approved continuing education.

 Michigan Board of Nursing